Download PDF

 Investments

-Risks associated with significant investment decisions are subject to detailed preliminary analyses and require the approval of the Uzin Utz Management Board.
-If necessary, the expertise of external consultants is consulted for this purpose.
-Potential takeovers are always assessed with the involvement of external expertise, evaluated by the Management Board and require the approval of the Supervisory Board.
+Risks associated with significant investment decisions are subject to detailed preliminary analyses and require the approval of the Uzin Utz Executive Board.
+If necessary, the expertise of external consultants is consulted.
+Potential takeovers are always assessed with the involvement of external expertise, evaluated by the Executive Board and require the approval of the Supervisory Board.
 Targeted investments lay the foundations for the Group's future growth, continuously creating new opportunities to increase sales and thus improve the Group's overall result.

 The quantifiable risks in the area of "investments" amount to a maximum very low single-digit million euro amount.

-The procurement, supplier and raw material price risks can be classified as insignificant thanks to the measures taken.
+The procurement, supplier and raw material price risks can be classified as low thanks to the measures taken.
 This also reflects the continuous delivery capability of Uzin Utz in the past.

-The monetarily quantifiable risks in the areas of "procurement, suppliers and raw material prices" amount to a maximum low single-digit million euro amount.
+The monetarily quantifiable risks in the areas of "procurement, suppliers and raw material prices" amount to a maximum mid-single-digit million euro amount.

-Personnel-related risks encompass the range of potential dangers that can arise from the behavior and circumstances of our workforce, including, but not limited to, misconduct, incorrect decisions, accidents at work, health problems or general staff absenteeism.
+Personnel-related risks encompass the range of potential dangers that can arise from the behavior and circumstances of our workforce, including, but not limited to, misconduct, wrong decisions, accidents at work, health problems or general staff absenteeism.
 To manage these risks, we implement a variety of strategies within our risk management system.
 For each identified personnel risk, there are specific measures aimed at reducing the probability of occurrence.
 Examples include further training, preventative health measures, ensuring safe working conditions and conducting regular employee appraisals in order to effectively minimize the aforementioned risks.
-The shortage of skilled workers also plays a central role in our risk management system.
+The shortage of skilled workers also plays a key role.
 Active consideration and strategic planning to overcome this shortage are crucial to ensure the long-term competitiveness and productivity of our company.
 Our primary goal is to establish an open and transparent corporate culture in which all employees feel valued, communicate risks openly and actively work to reduce them in order to limit them as much as possible.

 Risks that fall under the category of personnel risks are classified as insignificant.

-The risks that can be quantified in monetary terms in the area of "personnel risk" amount to a low four-digit euro sum and are therefore classified as insignificant.
+The risks that can be quantified in monetary terms in the area of "personnel risk" amount to a maximum low single-digit million euro amount.

-Risks that fall under the category of other risks are classified as low.
+Risks that fall under the category of sales risks are classified as insignificant.

-The risks that can be quantified in monetary terms in the "Other risks" category amount to a maximum mid-single-digit million euro amount.
+The risks that can be quantified in monetary terms in the area of "environmental risks" amount to a maximum low four-digit euro amount.
+However, there are also non-quantifiable risks that will have to be quantified further in future as part of CSRD reporting.

 Risks threatening the existence of the company

 None of the risks listed above currently pose a threat to the company as a going concern.
-There are currently no other identifiable risks to Uzin Utz as a going concern, even taking into account the Group's risk-bearing capacity.
+Other risks that could jeopardize the existence of Uzin Utz are not currently discernible, even taking into account the Group's risk-bearing capacity.

-and, due to their validity for all market participants in conjunction with the Group's high standards in the areas of product quality, service and logistics concept, offer excellent opportunities to expand relationships with existing customers and acquire new customers in order to expand market positions in the respective countries.
+Due to their validity for all market participants in conjunction with the Group's high standards in the areas of product quality, service and logistics concepts, the divisions in particular offered and continue to offer excellent opportunities to expand relationships with existing customers and acquire new customers in order to expand our market positions in the respective countries.
 In this way, we can position ourselves on the market with quality and innovation and differentiate ourselves from our competitors.
-With regard to further opportunities and risks for Uzin Utz, please also refer to the forecast report.
+With regard to further opportunities and risks for Uzin Utz, please refer to the forecast report.

 Extraordinary influencing factors